ggiammat/mattermost-missed-activity-notifier/README.md

 ### Counters

-Notification emails can also inculde three different type of counters to inform the user about additional **unread** messages not shown in the email itself:
+Notification emails can also include three different type of counters to inform the user about additional **unread** messages not shown in the email itself:

 - *number of replies in not followed threads*
 - *number of messages notified by Mattermost itself (and not by this plugin) and still unread*
 - *number of messages notified by this plugin previously and still unread*

-These counters can be activted using the following commands:
+These counters can be activated using the following commands:

 ```
 /missedactivity prefs IncludeCountOfRepliesInNotFollowedThreads true
 /missedactivity prefs InlcudeCountOfMessagesNotifiedByMM true